 The decision making process of selecting a brick floor is part of the fun of considering a new or used brick floor for your home or commercial application.
 With Keith Clay Floors as your professional installer; things get a lot easier.
-20 years experience can save you time and money; and put you on the path towards enjoying that new floor.
-Call us today at 972-463-6604.
+Our professional installers can save you time and money; and put you on the path towards enjoying that new floor.
+Contact us today.

 Keith Clay has been in business for over 30 years serving Dallas, Frisco, Plano, Richardson, and all Dallas Metroplex suburbs.
 We know wood floors, specialty floors, stone floors and tile; we can answer any questions you may have.
 If you want the best possible result from a company of professionals, call us today.
 972-463-6604.
 World Class Craftsmanship.
 Reasonable Prices.